Crisis management is one of the biggest challenges for social media for government agencies.

 - How they shared information with their target audiences

-- How their responses were received by the media and general public
+- How the media and general public received their responses

 In some situations, a crisis audit might help you highlight future crises and prevent them before they occur.
 Even if that’s not possible, it should give you the tools to plan an effective response.